-Each year, more than 80 graduate students, research staff and faculty from the Howard community attend and complete the workshops.
-The Institute is comprised of four workshops that bridge statistics, evaluation and research methods.
-The workshops are offered FREE to the Howard community through the support of the NAEP-ETS Howard University Collaborative.
+The Institute is comprised of workshops that bridge statistics and research methods.
+More than 80 graduate students, research staff, and faculty from the Howard community attend our workshops each year.
+The workshops are offered for FREE to the Howard community through the support of the NAEP-ETS Howard University Collaborative.

-Qualitative Research Methods Workshop, May 20-31, 10:00-2:00
+Qualitative Research Methods Workshop, May 16-27, 2016, 10:00-2:00

 Instructor: Dr. Dawn Williams, Department Chair, School of Education

 Basic Quantitative Methods and Statistics Workshop, May 23-June 3, 2016, 10:00-2:00